USEPA/e-manifest/sample-client/README.md

 ## Overview

-This small sample java application demonstrates using the e-Manifest RESTful web services. it was bootstrapped with Spring Boot version 3.2.
+This small sample java application demonstrates using the e-Manifest RESTful web services. it was bootstrapped with the Spring framework and JDK 21 (LTS version supported until 2031).

 ## Getting Started